isolver/ioHub/docs/iohub/quickstart.rst

 working with ioHub.
 We will then convert a second PsychoPy demo, 'joystick_universal.py', but this time use the scipt + ioHub configuration file approach.

+..	note:: Both examples shown here can be found in the ioHub examples\quickStart sub directory.

 Each approach has strengths and weaknesses.
 In general if the experiment is using complex device types, like an eye tracker or an analog to digital converter, then the latter approach of using configuration files to define